 HEALING: A HARRY POTTER FAN-FICTION STORY

-Summary: After a war, all have scars.
+Summary: After the Second Wizarding War, the Golden Trio must deal with their scars.
 Some are visible; some are not.
 All take time to heal.

 That Sunday was the first hot day of the season.
 Molly sat down at the breakfast table joining Arthur, Percy, George, Ginny, and Hermione.
 “It’s nice that summer is here.
 Fred,” she said, her voice catching, “always loved hot days. “ The table went silent.
 Molly cleared her throat and deliberately changed the subject.
 “I had to summon my summer blouses – they were buried under my sweaters.
 I haven’t worn them in ages.”

 Hermione gestured at her flowing blouse and nodded.
 “It’s like the heaviness that’s hanging over us is beginning to lift, a reminder that life continues.”

 She looked apologetically at George, who hesitated and then gave a short nod.

 Molly looked keenly around the table.
 “Why don’t we all get our bathing suits ready and plan to have a picnic lunch by the pond?”

 “Great idea!
 We need to get out.
 Where’s Charlie?” asked Ginny, looking around.
 “He usually doesn’t sleep in.
 By the way, Ron and Harry are up—they’ll be done shortly.”

 “Charlie went over to see Bill and Fleur,” answered Molly.
 “Bill wanted to show him something he’s found near the beach – he thinks it may be a dragon egg fragment, and if so, he wanted to leave it where it was to see if Bill could figure out how it got there.
 He doesn’t think there are any nests nearby.”